Skip to main content

 Catarrh and post nasal drip symptoms can be annoying and uncomfortable to live with, as you may feel like there’s mucus in your throat that won’t go away.

 Constant throat clearing to try and get rid of this is a common sign of catarrh and post nasal drip6.
-This may result in a persistent cough, which can get worse at night, affecting your sleep and making you feel tired7
+This may result in a persistent cough, which can get worse at night, affecting your sleep and making you feel tired7.

 Depending on where the mucus builds up, it may also lead to an ear or sinus infection8.